Hello! I’m Nathan Cude.

 -

-Together we are developing the next generation of biosolutions for agriculture to increase crop yields and ensure food security for a growing population.
+Together we are developing the next generation of biosolutions for bioenergy, human health, and agriculture.

 Senior Scientist – Team Leader, Novozymes